This site contains affiliate links. Please see Policies for more information.

-We received our new Peloton spin bike about one month ago, and believe that it’s been one of the best purchases we have made in a while.
+We received our new Peloton spin bike about four month ago, and believe that it’s been one of the best purchases we have made in a while.
 Here’s our honest, unpaid, uncompensated Peloton bike review.

 While it’s humbling for someone like me who never experienced a spin bike before, I’ve seen daily progress with my rides and that is so empowering!